-Cooling your whisky down is a contentious topic.
-While many whisky fans refrain from cooling their dram, there are plenty of drinkers who enjoy a chilled glass and the clink of ice cubes.
+When it comes to how to drink whisky, cooling whisky down is a contentious topic.
+While many whisky fans refrain from chilling their dram, there are plenty of drinkers who enjoy whisky with ice.

 Critics of ice have two main concerns: diluting and cooling.

 When alcohol mixes with water, a small exothermic reaction takes place which raises the temperature by about 2°C. As the energy is released, the liquid ‘opens up’ and releases more volatile aromas, giving extra complexity to the nose.
 Only a few drops of room-temperature water are needed to set off the exothermic reaction.
 Water also reduces the alcohol content cooling the tongue and making us more receptive to salty and fruity tastes over sweet and spicy flavours.

 Ice can water down whisky and reduce whisky burn, making the sensation in the mouth when you take a sip a little less harsh.
 And this is certainly appreciated by some whisky drinkers.
 However, when ice cubes melt, they can dilute your drink excessively, tempering flavours.
 The cooling action of ice also locks in aromas that play an important part in the overall whisky-drinking experience.

 “It’s like hugging yourself when you’re cold – when it’s cold, whisky keeps all its flavours wrapped up rather than releasing them.”

 This is why some whisky purists forego chilled whisky, preferring to drink it at room temperature.
 Apparently, we can detect fewer flavours in cold drinks and so keeping whisky between 15°C and 18°C ensures that all the nuances of an expression can come to the forefront.